Classification of Kingdom Animalia for Class 9

 Key characteristics of Mollusca:

-1. Bilateral Symmetry and Coelom: Molluscs, such as snails and mussels, exhibit bilateral symmetry, which means their bodies are symmetrically organized along a central axis.
+1. Bilateral Symmetry and Coelom: Molluscs, such as snails and mussels, exhibit bilateral symmetry, which means their bodies are symmetrically organised along a central axis.
 Despite having a reduced coelom (the body cavity), molluscs display a wide range of body shapes and sizes.

 2. Open Circulatory System: Molluscs possess an open circulatory system, a feature that involves the movement of their internal fluids through vessels and cavities.
 This system aids in distributing nutrients and oxygen to various parts of their bodies.